-Prospect, the film I worked on last year building and finishing props and sets, premiered nationwide this weekend!
+Prospect, the film I worked on last year building and finishing props and sets, premiered nationwide this weekend and is now even available to pre-order on Blu-ray or on iTunes!
 With that, I’ve been given the okay to do a handful of behind-the-scenes posts about a couple of the things I worked on for the movie.
 A seemingly minor detail but breathing on an alien world is critical and every character has a breathing filters of some sort.
 The base for the filter was modeled and printed before I was brought on board, but I did the finish work on most of them.

 Ezra, played by Pedro Pascal, had a special version of the air filter with a four button control system and double hookup.